dojo/docs/dojox/grid/EnhancedGrid.rst

 | arrow keys |                                +
 +------------+--------------------------------+

-  * The above keys are only effective when keyboard focus is in row headers or select regions of column headers.
+  * The above key bindings are only effective when keyboard focus is in row headers or select regions of column headers.

 Tips
 ----